Hashtag Web3 Logo

 Integer Overflow/Underflow

-Prevention: Use SafeMath libraries, Solidity 0.8+ (automatic overflow checks).
+• Prevention: Use SafeMath libraries or Solidity 0.8+ (automatic overflow checks).

 Unchecked External Calls

-Impact: Logic proceeds with incorrect assumptions, funds lost.
+• Impact: Logic proceeds with incorrect assumptions, leading to funds lost.

 Access Control Vulnerabilities

-Example: Critical functions lack proper permission checks, anyone can call them.
+• Example: Critical functions lack proper permission checks, allowing unauthorized access.

 Front-Running